vigji/python-cimec-2023/README.md

 ## Syllabus (draft)
 Temptative syllabus for the course.
-Ideally, its incremental nature should ensure that each new concept that is introduced is constantly revisited and expanded on in every new lecture.
+Ideally, its incremental nature should ensure that each core concept that is introduced is then revisited and expanded on in every new lecture.

 ---

-### Module 0: the fundamentals of Python.
+### Module 0: the fundamentals.
-A very basic introduction to the basic syntax and structure of Python code - just a smattering: more will come while exploring other modules.
+A very basic introduction to the basic syntax and structure of Python code, just a smattering: more will come while exploring other modules.

  - **0.0.
 Introduction to Python variables and statements**
     -  <ins>Theory:</ins> Variable types (numbers, strings) and their operators, data structures (lists, dictionaries), basic clauses (conditionals, while/for  loops, try-except); simple file reading.